 By Kristina Maxwell

-To find out more about how to achieve your rehabilitation/wellness goals, contact a healthcare professional at Align Wellness Studio.
+To find out more about how to achieve your rehabilitation goals, contact a healthcare professional at Align Wellness Studio.

 Kristina Maxwell is a doctor of physiotherapy at Align, a wellness studio with an integrated approach to physical rehabilitative treatments and preventative care.

-This article originally appeared in the January 2020 print edition of Camana Bay Times with the headline “Vision 2020.”
+This article first appeared in the February 2020 print edition of Camana Bay Times with the headline “Align with wellness: Love your heart.”